CermakM/jupyter-require/README.md

 (see the article about [Custom D3.js Visualization in a Jupyter Notebook](https://www.stefaanlippens.net/jupyter-custom-d3-visualization.html)).

 That's where `jupyter-require` and related [`jupyter-d3`](https://github.com/CermakM/jupyter-d3) come into play.
-`require` allows you to source custom scripts (like [d3]) and styles and use them within the notebook with ease.
+`jupyter-require` allows you to source custom scripts (like [d3]) and styles and use them within the notebook with ease.

 Check out also [`jupyter-d3`](https://github.com/CermakM/jupyter-d3) which takes the [d3] workflow